-For the protection business there is a general asset position held directly to cover the liabilities.
+For the Utmost Corporate Solutions business, there is a general asset position held directly to cover the liabilities.
 These assets are mainly government, corporate and EU supranational bonds, as well as cash or cash equivalents.
 A large amount of bonds held by UPE are GBP denominated bonds which give rise to Currency Risk exposure.
 The loan liability on the UHIL balance sheet as described above offsets this exposure at a UHIL level.
 UPE is also exposed to interest rate risk and credit spread risk through its sovereign and corporate bond holdings.

-In the case of unit-linked business UPE typically invests the premiums collected in financial instruments but does not bear the market risk directly.
-However, UPE is exposed with respect to its earnings as fees are the main source of profits for UPE from this business line.
-Adverse developments in the markets directly affects the profitability of UPE as fee income is reduced.
-The main risks that UPE's unit-linked business is exposed to are equity, currency and credit spread risks.
+In the case of unit-linked business, UPE and QIID invest premiums collected in financial instruments but do not bear the market risk directly.
+However, UPE and QIID are exposed with respect to their earnings as asset fees are the main source of profits from this business line.
+Adverse developments in the markets directly affect the profitability of both UPE and QIID as fee income is reduced.
+The main risks that the unit-linked business is exposed to are equity, currency and credit spread risks.

-The key market risks that UPE is exposed to include:
+The key market risks that UPE and QIID are exposed to include:

 - Equity Risk: a reduction in equity values reduces asset values and hence reduces future fee income. - Interest Rate Risk: i) where movements in interest rates directly impacts the value of an asset as well as the value of a liability and hence future fee income, and ii) where movements in the interest rate result in an increase in liabilities, including changes in the shape of yield curves. - Currency Risk: where the movement in exchange rates can reduce the value of an asset and hence reduce future fee income. - Spread Risk: is defined as the risk of adverse changes in the market value of the assets due to changes in the market value of non-defaulted credit assets.
-The market value of an asset can decrease because of spreads widening either because the market's assessment of the creditworthiness of the specific obligor decreases, which is typically accompanied by a credit rating downgrade, or because there is a marketwide systemic reduction in the price of credit assets.

-• Property Risk: where movements in property values reduce asset values and future fee income.
+The market value of an asset can decrease because of spreads widening either because the market's assessment of the creditworthiness of the specific obligor decreases, which is typically accompanied by a credit rating downgrade, or because there is a market-wide systemic reduction in the price of credit assets. - Property Risk: where movements in property values reduce asset values and future fee income.

-The following Risk Management and mitigation activities are in place for UPE:
+The following Risk Management and mitigation activities are in place for UPE and QIID:

-- Asset and liability monitoring and reporting - The assets held by UPE's Shareholder Fund follow a strict investment mandate with asset type and counterparty limits in place. - Quarterly monitoring and reporting against the investment limits outlined in the RAS.
+- Asset and liability monitoring and reporting. - The assets held in Shareholder Funds follow strict investment mandates with asset type and counterparty limits in place. - Quarterly monitoring and reporting against the investment limits outlined in the RAS.